 Native Guard

 In the poetry category, Savannah native Conrad Aiken won in 1930 for his volume Selected Poems.
 In 2007 Natasha Trethewey won for Native Guard, her third volume of poetry.
-She is the first graduate of the University of Georgia (UGA) to win in a category outside of journalism.
+She was the first graduate of the University of Georgia (UGA) to win in a category outside of journalism.
+In 2024 Tripas byBrandon Som, copublished by the University of Georgia Press and The Georgia Review, won the prize for poetry.

 Nonfiction Works

 Winners in biography include William S. McFeely, a historian who won in 1982 for Grant, which covers the life of Union general Ulysses S. Grant.
 Four years later, in 1986, McFeely joined the history department at UGA.
-Two works on Martin Luther King Jr. have won Pulitzers—Bearing the Cross: Martin Luther King, Jr. and the Southern Christian Leadership Conference, by David Garrow, who later taught at Emory University, won the biography prize in 1987; and Parting the Waters: America in the King Years, 1954-1963, the first in Taylor Branch’s trilogy about King, won the history prize in 1989.
+Three works on Martin Luther King Jr. have won Pulitzers—Bearing the Cross: Martin Luther King, Jr. and the Southern Christian Leadership Conference, by David Garrow, who later taught at Emory University, won the biography prize in 1987.
+Parting the Waters: America in the King Years, 1954-1963, the first in Taylor Branch’s trilogy about King, won the history prize in 1989.
+And in 2024 Jonathan Eig won for his biography entitled King: A Life.
 David Levering Lewis won in 1994 and 2001 for both volumes of his massive biography of W. E. B. Du Bois, another influential leader who spent much of his career in Georgia.
+Ilyon Woo also won in the biography category in 2024 for her Master Slave Husband Wife, which tells the story of Ellen and William Craft’s self-emancipation having escaped slavery in Macon in 1848.

 Other winners of the history prize include Daniel Boorstin, an Atlanta native who won in 1974 for the third of his Americans trilogy, The Americans: The Democratic Experience, and David M. Potter, an Atlanta native who won in 1977 for writing The Impending Crisis, 1848-1861.
 Edward J. Larson, the author of Summer of the Gods: The Scopes Trial and America’s Continuing Debate over Science and Religion and a UGA historian, won the history prize in 1998.
 Hank Klibanoff, formerly of the Atlanta Journal-Constitution, shared the prize in history in 2007 with his coauthor, Gene Roberts, for their book The Race Beat: The Press, the Civil Rights Struggle, and the Awakening of a Nation.

-In the general nonfiction category, Atlanta native Garry Wills won in 1993 for Lincoln at Gettysburg: The Words That Remade America, and former Atlanta Journal-Constitution reporter Douglas A. Blackmon won in 2009 for Slavery by Another Name: The Re-enslavement of Black Americans from the Civil War to World War II.
+In the general nonfiction category, Atlanta native Garry Wills won in 1993 for Lincoln at Gettysburg: The Words That Remade America, and former Atlanta Journal-Constitution reporter Douglas A. Blackmon won in 2009 for Slavery by Another Name: The Re-enslavement of Black Americans from the Civil War to World War II, which examined the brutal treatment of convicts at Atlanta’s Chattahoochee Brick Company under the convict lease system.

 Journalism

-As of 2016 the long history of Georgia-affiliated Pulitzer Prizes in journalism included awards to around twenty Georgia natives and/or alumni of Georgia institutions, as well as several nonnatives who wrote about topics pertaining to the state.
-This history begins, however, with the second public service award given to a southern newspaper—the Columbus Enquirer-Sun—in 1926.
+There is a long history of Georgia-affiliated Pulitzer Prizes in journalism including awards to Georgia natives and/or alumni of Georgia institutions, as well as several nonnatives who wrote about topics pertaining to the state.
+This history begins with the second public service award given to a southern newspaper—the Columbus Enquirer-Sun—in 1926.
 The award recognized the work of the paper’s editors, Julian and Julia Collier Harris, on resistance to the teaching of evolution in public schools and on the activities of the Ku Klux Klan.
 In 1931 the Atlanta Constitution received the same award for exposing graft in Atlanta’s city government.
-The Columbus Ledger and Sunday Ledger-Enquirer won the award in 1955 for exposing and criticizing corruption in neighboring Phenix City, Alabama.
+The Columbus Ledger and Sunday Ledger-Enquirer won in the public service category in 1955 for exposing and criticizing corruption in neighboring Phenix City, Alabama.

 Thomas L. Stokes Jr., the first individual Georgian to win a Pulitzer Prize in journalism, was an Atlanta native who received a reporting award in 1939 for his writing on corruption in Kentucky’s Works Progress Administration (a federal program initiated as part of U.S. president Franklin D. Roosevelt’s New Deal) while working for the Scripps-Howard Newspaper Alliance.